Skip to content

 Adding lattice sites

-We than add the desired lattice sites inside the unit cell (the same syntax can be used to add different orbitals in a given position or more sites in different sublattices):
+We can then add the desired lattice sites/orbitals inside the unit cell (the same syntax can be used to add different orbitals in a given position or more sites in different sublattices):

 1